FlavScents AInsights Entry for Diphenyl Oxide (CAS: 101-84-8)

 2. Sensory Profile

 Diphenyl oxide is known for its floral, powdery, and slightly sweet odor profile.
-It is often described as having a geranium-like scent with a moderate intensity and good diffusion.
+It is often described as having a scent reminiscent of geraniums and roses, with a moderate intensity and good diffusion.
 The compound is primarily used as an impact note in fragrance formulations, providing a clean and fresh floral character.
-While specific taste thresholds are not well-documented, its odor threshold is relatively low, making it effective even at minimal concentrations.
+Odor thresholds are not well-documented, but its potent scent suggests a low threshold, making it effective even at low concentrations.

 Citation hooks: FlavScents; peer-reviewed sensory literature